ToDuan/toduan.github.io/_pages/about.md

 From September 2025 to September 2026, I was a visiting Ph.D. student at the [ASTAPLE Lab](https://www.astaple.com/), The Hong Kong Polytechnic University, advised by [Prof. Haibo Hu](https://haibohu.org/).

 My research interests focus on **AI for Cybersecurity** and **AI for System Dependability**:
-- 1. **AI for Cybersecurity**: online and robust encrypted traffic identification systems, deployable intrusion detection systems.
+-1. **AI for Cybersecurity**: online and robust encrypted traffic identification systems, deployable intrusion detection systems.1
-- 2. **AI for System Dependability**: reliable fault detection, root-cause analysis solutions for network/cloud systems.
+-2. **AI for System Dependability**: reliable fault detection, root-cause analysis solutions for network/cloud systems.

 # 🔥 News